Find Grad Schools

 120 Yearly Graduations

 The 14th most popular school in the country for legal professions majors who are seeking their master's degree is Vermont Law School.
 Roughly 600 attend the school each year.
 During the most recent year for which we have data, 120 people received their master's degree in legal professions from VLS.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 75% were women.
-Vermont Law School legal professions graduates who receive their master's degree go on to jobs earning a median salary of $59,201.
+Of these students, 69% were women and 15% were members of underrepresented racial-ethnic groups.

 #15